OspreyX/plottable-website/tutorials/index.md

 Now we need to create the actual bar plot.
 As with previous plots, we need to specify the scales and the data to use.
-The only difference is that now are going to make a HorizontalBar plot.
+The only difference is that now are going to make a Bar plot.

 {% highlight javascript %}
-var barPlot = new Plottable.Plot.HorizontalBar(xScale, yScale);
+var barPlot = new Plottable.Plot.Bar(xScale, yScale, false);
 barPlot.addDataset(barData);
+barPlot.project("y", "country", yScale);
+barPlot.project("x", "population", xScale);
 {% endhighlight %}
+The `false` parameter passed to the Bar plot constructor indicates that the Bar plot should be horizontal.

 Finally, we put everything in a table to create the chart.
 This looks exactly the same as in previous examples.
 Your final code should look